Looking Back at the Year in Real Estate

 Chinese real estate company collapses — China’s Zhejiang Xingrun Real Estate folded under $566 million in debt, a sign that the Chinese real estate boom could be slowing and there could be trouble on the horizon in the Chinese economy, which could ripple into American investing.

-Google invests $50 million into Auction.com — The web’s most popular search engine bought a stake in its largest real estate auction firm.
+Google invests $50 million into Auction.com — The web’s most popular search engine bought a stake in its largest real estate auction fast.
 It’s Google’s first venture into real estate.